isabelkfigueroa/isabelkfigueroa.github.io/_posts/2021-07-03-number-the-stars.md

 dangerous, and we must help” (p.
 35).
 Mr. Johansen’s words reflect the feelings and actions of real Danes.
 Once Denmark knows what the Nazis plan to do, Danes support the escape of more than 7,000 Jewish people.
-Danes help many Jewish refugees leave Nazi-occupied Denmark by boat to unoccupied Sweden.
+Danes help many Jewish refugees flee Nazi-occupied Denmark by boat to unoccupied Sweden.

 To learn more about the unique rescue of Jewish people in Denmark, visit the [United States Holocaust Memorial Museum